 Another sort of automation, which may or may not be in email format, that is directly valuable to any organization with membership models, is the automation of reminders for dues and renewal payments.
 This directly affects the revenue turnover and is the prime area for automation.

 Do not buy any association management software that lacks this feature, as it’s a basic necessity to keep in the green.
 Using merge tags and member tracking tools, automation communication in the form of mainly emails, but could be SMS, Phone Calls, or other forms of communication can be then sent to the member based on time-frame triggers.

-If it’s 2 weeks from the expiration of a member’s membership package, this would be where the association management software kicks in and sends a renewal reminder to that member in hopes to get them to take action.
-Member late on payment?
+If it’s 2 weeks from the expiration of a member’s membership package, this would be where the association management software kicks in and send a renewal reminder to that member in hopes to get them to take action.
+Member late on a payment?
 Make sure a reminder gets sent to them so they can pay.
 It’s a simple feature that relies on the other parts of the whole in order to trigger and automatically remind members.
-It’s an easy way to keep the cashflow up to date without any dead members in your list.
+It’s an easy way to keep the cash flow up to date without any dead members in your list.

 Create an Ecosystem

 In order to truly make the most of your association management software, you need to submit to the idea that the software needs to penetrate all levels of your organization.
 All levels of your organization can indeed go digital.
 And this is an important stage of transforming your association.